-We’re on the verge of an ending decade, along with a generational change in workplaces all around the world, By 2025, millennials will constitute of 75% of global workforce, with older generations retiring.
+We’re on the verge of an ending decade, along with a generational change in workplaces all around the world, By 2025, millennials will constitute 75% of the global workforce, with older generations retiring.
 This also means that millennials will be taking on more and more leadership roles as the next decade progresses.

 Effective leaders are hard to come by, and even harder to develop, which means that organizations need to step up their leadership development programs if they want to survive and grow.
 Microlearning is the perfect training methodology for this, as it is well-suited to and aligned with the needs of leaders, as well as millennials who’ll take up leadership roles in the future.
 With advancements in technology, the world is quite different from what it was in the last decade, and will undeniably change in the next decade.
 Thus, leaders of today and tomorrow need to develop greater global fluency, a sharper mind for innovation, and an almost superhuman ability to keep up with rapid-fire advances in technology.
 EdApp provides users with a content library filled with a variety of courses based on different topics.
 Access the course library here to check it out.

 1. Microlearning Helps Leaders Keep Up With The Changing World

 The world is constantly changing, technology is advancing, which means that things get done faster, which also means that modern employees are getting increasingly busier.
 In their busy lives, employees find it hard to squeeze in hour-long training courses.
 However, in order to be leaders in their field, employees need to keep up with all the new and relevant information regarding their industry, and that too in short and concentrated units.
 Microlearning does just that, providing leaders as well as leaders-to-be with information quickly, strategically as well as whenever and wherever they want it.